| These are really what my roses look like. They are almost translucent! |

 I stop for too long and linger in the garden to drink in the sounds and smells and beauty; Pop, pop, pop go more roses as blooms become prolific.

-Our little church looks dark in this photo but it is
+| Our little church looks dark in this photo but it is bright and cheery.
+It was packed to the gills on Ascension Day! |

 #2473-2475:: Drip, drip, drip as soft moisture falls from the sky and lubricates hungry flowers; An early morning errand during rush hour is not as bad as I thought as I'm back home in an hour; A conference call pierces my writing time but proves good results.